SITE MENU

 Nearby is Balnakeil which is the site of a former Ministry of Defence Early Warning Station, now used as a craft village which includes the Loch Croispol Bookshop & Restaurant (open daily from Easter to the end of September, and Monday - Friday the rest of the year).

-Also check out the Cocoa Mountain coffee shop which sells hand-made chocolates (open daily in summer, and Friday, Saturday, Sunday in winter).
+Also check out the Cocoa Mountain coffee shop which sells hand-made chocolates and their own hot chocolate (open daily in summer, and some days in the winter).
+Tel: 01971 511233.

 Continue to the end of the road and you will come to the ruins of Balnakeil Church which contains the carved tomb of local murderer/robber Donald Macleod who paid for his tomb to be inside the church to protect his remains from his enemies.
 You will also find the tomb of Rob Donn MacKay, one of the great 18th century Gaelic poets.
 The church is thought to have been founded by Saint Maelrubha in the 8th century.
-Opposite the church is Balnakeil House (click for article by Am Bratach).
+Opposite the church is Balnakeil House.

 photo